googleapis/java-cloud-bom/README.md

 These libraries do not have a specific Google Cloud service associated to it.

-While the users of Google Cloud do not have to directly interact with the core libraries, the Libraries BOM includes the core Google dependency libraries so that the users receive a consistent set of the dependencies behind the scene when they use the client libraries.
+While the users of Google Cloud usually do not have to directly declare the core library dependencies, the Libraries BOM includes the core Google dependency libraries.
+This enables the users to receive a consistent set of the dependencies behind the scene when the build system (Maven or Gradle) resolves the dependencies.

+### Not in Scope: Libraries with Preview Status

+Google Cloud client libraries go through the _preview_ status before being marked as _stable_.
+We sometimes call this stable status _general availability (GA)_ or version 1.0.
+We add the client libraries to the Libraries BOM when they reach the stable status.

+Note that there certain libraries with pre-1.0 versions in the Libraries BOM already.
+We are not planning to exclude them.

 ### Not in Scope: Framework Integration